 Project Pizza Tracker started with the idea that we needed a full-featured customer-facing app for SendCutSend.
-We wanted our customers to receive instant price quotes, transparent job tracking and full delivery information in real-time.
+We wanted our customers to receive instant laser cutting price quotes, transparent job tracking and full delivery information in real-time.
 What we didn’t expect was that in creating that software, we’d have a powerful optimization machine for every internal process we conduct.

 As we began ingesting all of this operational data, we began seeing exactly where we could eke out efficiencies, create quicker turn times and think ahead even further.